Two weeks in Portugal: our complete itinerary and tips

 Detailed map of our Portugal road trip itinerary

-Our two-week 1.700 km journey through Portugal is detailed on the map below — just click and save it to your Google account.
+Our 1.700 km journey through Portugal is detailed on the map below — just click and save it to your Google account.
 That way, when you plan your next trip to Portugal, you’ll already have a great starting point!😉

 In this post, I explain how I use Google MyMaps to plan my trips.
 It’s a fantastic tool for saving places, calculating routes and distances, and organizing your trip overall.
 I highly recommend it!